-The Best Coffee Makers with Removable Water Reservoir - Top 7 Reviews
+Top 7 Best Coffee Makers with Removable Water Reservoir - Reviewed

 Tired of cleaning up messy counters after every cup of coffee?
 A removable water tank is a simple and elegant solution to most of your troubles.
 It makes refilling the coffee maker a breeze, as you can take the reservoir to the sink and fill it at the tap.
 No more lugging pitchers around and awkwardly trying not to spill water everywhere!
 If you’re pumped for this brand new world of a clean kitchen, check out our favorite coffee makers.

 Mr. Coffee Optimal Brew 10-Cup Thermal Coffee Maker with Removable Carafe

 - Brewing at 205 F for a richer flavor

 - Double-walled thermal carafe without a hot plate